linked-db/linked-ql/README.md

 # Linked QL

+_**SQL JOINS are complex and unreadable by default.** That's why you suck hard at relational queries.**And schema management is cursed pretty much on any database!** That's why you resent it any day._

+We're writing this little piece to change that!

+Linked QL is a query client for your database that let's you write smarter queries (using new syntax sugars) and smarter migrations (using new schema savepoint and rollback capabilities)!

-A query client that extends standard SQL with new syntax sugars and enables auto-versioning capabilities on any database; usable over your DB of choice - from the server-side Postgres and MySQL, to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), to the plain JSON object!
+Linked QL is usable over your DB of choice - from the server-side Postgres and MySQL, to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), to the plain JSON object!

 Jump to sections and features: